Before college the two main things I worked on, outside of school,

 rest of the world is coming around to my way of thinking, but at

-the time it caused a lot of conflict.
+the time it caused a lot of friction.
 Toward the end of the year I

 spent much of my time surreptitiously working on On Lisp, which I